Mistweaver Monk Talents

 is the go-to choice for this talent tier.
 Stuns are widely used in both raids and dungeons and an AoE, 5-second stun with a 45 second cooldown is a welcome addition to most groups.

 , with two charges and a 30-second cooldown, you will want to use this often to save your and other healers' mana.
-This can be a great default choice for any situation, however by taking it you leave yourself with no personal damage reduction cooldown.
+This can be a great default choice for any situation, however, the other options may be better overall with the right planning.

-is still a strong defensive cooldown, but it no longer provides practical immunity to damage as it did before.
+is a strong defensive cooldown against magical damage.
 This can be an excellent choice if you know you will take huge magical damage at predictable moments in a fight.

 is more versatile than